netlore/OpenAKC/PLANNING.md

 * Move audit name/command list into a configuration file.

 * for static keys, put comment in logs to show which key it is.

+* Some kind of web interface for self service key registration?

 **Archive/Completed Fixes & Changes**